What Are Compostable Plastics? What Businesses Should Know Today

 Compostable plastic is a sustainable alternative to traditional plastic, designed to break down into natural components like water, carbon dioxide, and organic matter when placed in the proper composting environment.

 Compostable plastics emerged as a response to the environmental crisis caused by traditional plastic waste.
-Unlike conventional plastics, which persist in nature for hundreds of years, compostable plastics break down into natural elements under the right conditions, leaving no toxic residue behind.
+Unlike conventional plastics, which persist in nature for hundreds of years, compostable plastics, like the disposable cup you see here, break down into natural elements under the right conditions, leaving no toxic residue behind.

 With approximately 8 million metric tons of plastic entering our oceans annually, scientists and manufacturers have been racing to develop alternatives that don't persist in the environment for hundreds of years.

-In simple terms, compostable plastics are a type of biodegradable plastic designed to decompose completely in a composting environment, turning into water, carbon dioxide, and biomass.
-They are often made from plant-based materials such as cornstarch, sugarcane, or potato starch.
+In simple terms, compostable plastics are a type of biodegradable plastic that, under the right composting conditions, break down into water, carbon dioxide, and nutrient-rich biomass without leaving behind toxic residues.
+They’re often made from renewable, plant-based materials such as cornstarch, sugarcane, or potato starch, though some also contain compostable synthetic components.

 One common type of compostable plastic is PLA plastic.
 But what does PLA plastic mean exactly?
 PLA (polylactic acid) refers to a bioplastic derived from renewable resources like corn starch or sugarcane.
+Examples of this include food service supplies like: Cups, utensils, bowls, and takeout containers.
 Unlike traditional petroleum-based plastics, PLA breaks down in industrial composting environments, making it a viable eco-friendly alternative.

-1. PLA (Polylactic Acid): Made from renewable resources like fermented plant starch.
-Commonly used for food containers, cups, and utensils.
+PLA (Polylactic Acid): Made from renewable resources like fermented plant starch.
+PLA is used to make products like our certified compostable cups, utensils, and more.

-3. Starch-based/bioplastics: Derived from natural starch.
+Starch-based/bioplastics: Derived from natural starch.
 Often blended with other compostable polymers to improve properties.
-Used in packaging and other applications.
+Used in food packaging and other applications.

 As environmental awareness rises, consumers and corporations are seeking alternatives to traditional plastics.
 Governments worldwide are implementing stricter regulations against single-use plastics, further driving demand for compostable options.